 WHAT IS A TENSION HEADACHE?

-Tension-type headaches are your common, “everyday” headaches.
+Tension-type headaches are common, “everyday” headaches.
 Nearly everyone will have at least one tension-type headache at some point in their lives and it’s estimated that up to 80 percent of adults experience them on an occasional basis.
 While there’s no precise diagnosis for a tension-type headache, the sensation — a tight band being painfully stretched across your head — is all too familiar to many.
-Read on to learn more about the symptoms, possible causes and treatment.

 Symptoms of a Tension Headache